Little Rock real estate market overview

 Population, job market and cost of living

-Job growth on the other hand, has increased by 0.1% over the last year.
-In the next ten years, it's predicted to have increased by 33.5%.
+Job growth on the other hand, has decreased by -4.54% over the last year.
+In the next ten years, it's predicted to have increased by 32.22%.
 Some of the major industries here are healthcare, banking and finance, technology, aerospace, government, education, advanced manufacturing and agriculture.
-Several big companies to work for include Dillard's, Windstream Holdings, University of Arkansas for Medical Sciences, the Lofton, and the State of Arkansas.
+Several big companies to work for include Dillard's, Windstream, University of Arkansas for Medical Sciences, Welspun Group, and University of Arkansas System.

 The cost of living here is lower than the US average, and residents spend less on health care, food, and utilities, compared to the average American.
 The city of Little Rock is diverse, scenic, and affordable, which is why it's known to be a desirable place to live.
 If you enjoy a city that has an active out-door culture or you're simply looking to raise a family, Little Rock might just be the place for you.